TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: sum(iterable, /, start=0)

-   Sums *start* and the items of an *iterable* from left to right and returns the total.
+   Sums *start* and the items of an *iterable* kutoka left to right and returns the total.
 The *iterable*'s items are normally numbers, and the start value is not allowed to be a string.